 The master plan for Hidden Falls Crosby Farm Regional Park was adopted in June 2019.
 Since adoption, staff are searching for and exploring ways to fund improvement projects.
 As funding and opportunities become available through grant options and partnerships, the Department of Parks and Recreation will implement priority improvement projects identified and will communicate with the public.
 (See Master Plan Website)

 Significant Flooding occurred from May-September 2019, resulting in deposition of silt within the park and substantial coverage of recreational trails.
-City of Saint Paul Parks Department is working to remove the silt in areas that are detrimental to the park use.
 Please be advised when using trails to be safe and be aware there may be construction traffic in this area.

 Flood Emergency Management Agency (FEMA) has allocated funds to address the silt deposition at Hidden Falls Crosby Farm Regional Park.
 The response plan is currently planned to occur in two phases: